Hennepin County Conciliation Court

 How to continue or reschedule a court date

-If you have a conflict with the court date, send a letter to Conciliation Court at the following address:
+If you have a conflict with the court date, you can ask for a new date by sending a letter to Conciliation Court through eFS, in person, or by mail at the following address:

 Civil Division - Conciliation Court